 Starts daily from Loch Lomond and finishes Fort William.
 Balloch station is adjacent to Loch Lomond and is 2 hours from Edinburgh and 50 minutes from Glasgow.
 Fort William is a 1.5 hour transfer to Inverness or 2.5 hours to Glasgow.

-Two 5 star hotels and two luxury boutique hotels
+Three 5 star hotels and two 4 star hotels

 This tour is priced without a guide and you are free to explore on your own.
 If you would like a guide for part or all of your trip, we are happy to provide a knowledgeable, local guide